HasanYahya101/Library_Management_System/README.md

-# Programming Fundamentals Term Project
+# Programming Fundamentals: Term Project
 ## 2022 Fall (Fast Nuces Lahore)
 ### *>>Feel free to use the code however, you like.*